redironbark/FreshEssentials/README.md

 So far the following types of tools have been built:

- - Controls that extend existing Xamarin Controls: the BindablePicker.
+ - Controls that extend existing Xamarin Controls: the ExtendedPicker.

  - Command Attached properties: the ItemTappedAttached, EntryCompletedAttached and the TappedGestureAttached.